Node.js Signals, Exit Codes, and Graceful Shutdown

 ENTRYPOINT ["tini", "--"]

-process.kill() sends a signal to any process, given its PID.
+process.kill() sends a signal to a process by PID -

 try {